avrilcoghlan/LittleBookofRBioinformatics/src/chapter1.rst

 Reading genome sequence data into SeqinR
 ----------------------------------------

-Using the SeqinR library in R, you can easily read a DNA sequence from a FASTA file into R. For example, we described above how to retrieve the DEN-1 Dengue virus genome sequence from the NCBI database and save it in a FASTA format file (eg. "den1.fasta").
+Using the SeqinR package in R, you can easily read a DNA sequence from a FASTA file into R. For example, we described above how to retrieve the DEN-1 Dengue virus genome sequence from the NCBI database and save it in a FASTA format file (eg. "den1.fasta").
-You can read this FASTA format file into R using the read.fasta() function from the SeqinR R library:
+You can read this FASTA format file into R using the read.fasta() function from the SeqinR R package:

 ::